Airports are busy environments and can be stressful for many people, particularly if you are unsure what to expect on the day.

 About the lanyard

 The Sunflower Lanyard Program is widely used in the UK and is gradually being rolled out globally.
-At this stage we are the only airport in New Zealand using the lanyards.
+Auckland, Christchurch and Queenstown Airports also offer Hidden Disability lanyards.

 The purpose of the lanyard is to give people with hidden disabilities a discreet way to let airport staff know they have an invisible disability such as autism, ADHD, dementia or a visual impairment, without having to tell staff.

 What to expect when you are wearing a lanyard

 Our airport staff are trained to recognise the sunflower lanyard and to provide you with any help you may need at the different stages of your journey through the airport.
 For example, if you are feeling overwhelmed, staff can slow down the process for you, keep things quiet and offer extra assurance.

 The lanyard does not entitle you to fast track or jump queues but where possible staff will move you to the front of a queue or direct you to the shortest queuing lane.

 It also does not provide you with a personal staff escort through the airport.
 If you require wheelchair assistance, please contact your airline directly to pre-arrange this service.